doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

   (1, 1);
 ```

-Before writing the query, we'll define how many iterations of our function system we want to compute. `psql`'s [`\set` functionality](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-VARIABLES) comes in handy here (note that `1e4` is simply a shorthand for $$1 \cdot 10^4$$).
+Before writing the query, we'll define how many iterations of our function system we want to compute. `psql`'s [`\set` functionality](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-VARIABLES) comes in handy here (note that `1e4` is just a shorthand for $$1 \cdot 10^4$$).

 ```sql
 \set n 1e4
 ```

-Let's get to writing the recursive query that will play the chaos game for us.
-I'll reveal it in stages in roughly the same order that I formulated the query in, beginning with the schema of our `RECURSIVE`ly built-up table: We need to store $$p = (p.x, p.y)$$ along with an `id` column which is going to be incremented in each iteration until it eclipses `:n`, which is our termination condition.
+Let's now get to writing the recursive query that will play the chaos game for us!

+I'll reveal it in stages in roughly the same order I formulated the query in, beginning with the schema of our `RECURSIVE`ly built-up table: We need to store $$p = (p.x, p.y)$$ along with an `id` column which is going to be incremented in each iteration until it eclipses `:n`, which is our termination condition.

 ```sql
 WITH RECURSIVE points(id, x, y) AS (